ReliSA/Software-process-antipatterns-catalogue/catalogue/Fire_Drill.md

 ## (Refactored) Solution

  - force the team to start delivering (parts of) the "consumable solution" early, possibly alongside the analysis and planning artefacts, by instituting strong project tracking and oversight related to actual outcomes
- - it helps to follow an iterative process
+ - it helps to follow an iterative process, architecture-driven development, and have a well-performing product owner

 ## Variations (optional)